M-o-a-T/moat-kv/docs/source/debugging.rst

 when written to.
 TODO: allow the server to be in maintainer-only mode when that happens.

-First, run ``moat.kv client internal state -ndmrk``.
+First, run ``moat kv internal state -ndmrk``.
 Your output will look somewhat like this::

     deleted:  # Ticks known to be deleted